containerd/nerdctl/docs/rootless.md

 [INFO] You do NOT need to specify $CONTAINERD_ADDRESS explicitly.
 ```

-The usage of `containerd-rootless-setuptool.sh` is almost same as [`dockerd-rootless-setuptool.sh`](https://rootlesscontaine.rs/getting-started/docker/) .
+The usage of `containerd-rootless-systemd.sh` is almost same as [`dockerd-rootless-setuptool.sh`](https://rootlesscontaine.rs/getting-started/docker/) .

 Resource limitation flags such as `nerdctl run --memory` require systemd and cgroup v2: https://rootlesscontaine.rs/getting-started/common/cgroup2/